JonathanGriffiths94/Portfolio_website/README.md

   ![alt text](https://github.com/JonathanGriffiths94/Portfolio_website/blob/main/images/dsti_tsf.png "School")

 ### Description
-- Masters Energy forecasting project as part of exam for Time Series Forecasting module at Data ScienceTech Institute using the R scripting language.
-- The goal of the project was to predict energy consumption for the next 24 hours.
+- Masters Time Series Forecasting exam at Data ScienceTech Institute using the R scripting language to analyse and predict the next 24 hours of energy data.
-- Energy data was used with X data from X - X sampled at X.
+- The dataset contained X data from X - X sampled at 15 minnute intervals.
 - Temperature data was used as a covariate to improve accuracy of predictions.
 - Time series models from R Forecast package were used including...
-- Using the root mean squared error criterion (RMSE) the best model was found to be...
+- Using the root mean squared error criterion (RMSE) the best model was found to be a linear regression model with temperature as a covariate input.

 ## Project 6 - Flexible power application API development